 Mackenzie’s first trip to Mayo in May of 2017 involved a battery of tests to again confirm the diagnosis.
 Once it was confirmed a second time, the doctor recommended she undergo an Autologous Stem Cell Transplant in hopes of getting rid of the disease.
 He believed that due to her age, lack of organ involvement, and early diagnosis, the treatment would be successful.

 Two months later, Mackenzie returned to the Mayo Clinic for her treatment.
 She spent a total of five weeks in Rochester undergoing treatment, with one of those weeks being spent in the hospital due to severe mucositis.
 Other than that, the treatment went incredibly smoothly.
 On her exit interview post-treatment (Day 18), the doctor informed her that she had achieved a complete response to therapy and that there was no evidence of disease anywhere in her body.

 She went back to the Mayo Clinic for her Day 100 follow-up in mid-October and learned she is now completely disease free.
-Her future monitoring will involve a simple blood test every six months.
-Mackenzie is currently Day 250+ post-transplant and is doing exceedingly well.
+Her future monitoring will involve a blood test every six months.
+Today, Mackenzie continues to feel great and remains disease free.